vitejs/vite-plugin-react-pages/doc-site/pages/examples/component-library$.md

 We use `api.getRuntimeData(pageId)` and `api.getStaticData(pageId)` inside fileHandlers to get the pageData object.
 We can mutate the data object, and vite-pages will update its pages accordingly.

-Checkout the complete example in [the custom-find-pages fixture](https://github.com/vitejs/vite-plugin-react-pages/blob/master/packages/playground/custom-find-pages).
+Checkout the complete example in [the library project scaffold](https://github.com/vitejs/vite-plugin-react-pages/blob/master/packages/create-project/template-lib/vite.config.ts).
-Or you can **initialize such a project in one command**: `npm init vite-pages library-demo --template lib`
+You can initialize this project with command: `npm init vite-pages library-demo --template lib`.

 ## Monorepo

-In some cases, we want to publish each component in their own package.
+In some cases, we want to publish each component in their own packages.

 > Monorepo has more advantages when components are complex and tend to evolve independently.
 If we use a single package to publish all these components like the above example, all components share a version number.
 If we need to introduce a breaking change in a component, we have to bump the major version of the whole package.
 But with the monorepo we only need to bump the major version of that sub-package.
 Users will be more confident to upgrade.